natocool2/Easynet-Pro-KB/project-plan.md

 ## Conclusion

 The Easynet Pro Knowledge Base development continues to make strong progress, with solid foundations established and consistent advancement through the planned sections.
-The completion of the Marketing and Communication section, along with five documents in the Technological Development section, represents significant progress toward our overall goals.
+The completion of the Marketing and Communication section, along with six documents in the Technological Development section, represents significant progress toward our overall goals.

-The Technological Development section has begun to take shape with comprehensive documents on Web Platforms, Landing Pages, Websites, Blogs, and Marketplaces and Digital Stores.
+The Technological Development section has continued to expand with comprehensive documents on Web Platforms, Landing Pages, Websites, Blogs, Marketplaces and Digital Stores, and Training Platforms.
 These documents provide essential information on key technological components that form the foundation of modern digital business infrastructure.

 The established templates, quality assurance processes, and structured approach continue to ensure that all content meets the high standards required for this comprehensive resource.
-The project remains on track to complete all sections within the 16-week timeline originally established, with a current completion rate of 40.6% of all planned documents.
+The project remains on track to complete all sections within the 16-week timeline originally established, with a current completion rate of 42.0% of all planned documents.

 ---